 Immunizations for International Students

 The University of Michigan does not require immunizations.
 However, it is recommended that students come to school fully immunized to protect their health.
 Immunizations are one of the most effective public health measures in preventing communicable diseases.
-Immunization recommendations can be found at University Health Service (UHS).
+Immunization recommendations can be found on the University Health Services website.

 0120 Rackham Building